Zachary Levi Steps Out With Rumored Girlfriend at 2021 ESPYS - E! Online

 While fans will have to be patient to see where these two go, one thing is certain: Zachary is more than excited for his upcoming project where he takes on the role of NFL legend Kurt Warner.

-Just last week, sports fans were treated to the first look of American Underdog, which tells the story of the quarterback's journey from an Iowa grocery store worker to a professional athlete.
+Just last week, sports fans were treated to the first look of American Underdog: The Kurt Warner Story, which tells the story of the quarterback's journey from an Iowa grocery store worker to a professional athlete.

-American Underdog: The Kurt Warner Story, which also stars Anna Paquin and Dennis Quaid, is expected to hit theatres in December.
+American Underdog, which also stars Anna Paquin and Dennis Quaid, is expected to hit theatres in December.